 Texas Wesleyan University Nurse Anesthetist Program was last reviewed 10/2011.
 It was given 10 years accreditation and will be reviewed again 10/2021.
 This shows that the program is in full compliance with the COA’s accreditation standards at the time of the review.

-The new CRNAs have a 100% employment rate within six months of completing the MSNA program.
+The new CRNAs have a 100% employment rate within six months of passing the NCE.

 An average nurse anesthetist salary in Texas